Healthy Eating and Living Support (HEALS)

 Some students struggle to recover while at school.
 They may lose weight, have unstable vital signs, or be overwhelmed by depression or substance abuse.
 When this happens the team may recommend a leave of absence so they student can pursue more intensive treatment.

 There are usually formal eating disorder treatment centers with varying levels of intensity, hopefully near family or other support systems.
 Currently, higher levels of care (HLOC) are not available in State College.
-When it's clear a student needs HLOC, various team members (usually case management and physician) facilitate the admission process.
+When it's clear a student needs HLOC, various team members (usually case management and clinician) facilitate the admission process.

 Family meetings (in-person or via phone)are used to fully communicate the student's situation and engage the family in supporting HLOC.